Recipe for Greek Chicken Souvlaki

 1. Start by making the dough.
-To do this, sift together the flour with the baking powder, sugar, and salt in a big bowl.
+Sift together the flour with the baking powder, sugar, and salt in a big bowl.

-2. Using a pastry blender, add in the vegetable shortening, and blend until the mixture looks like corn meal.
-(You can also use a food processor for this part.
+2. Using a pastry blender, add in the butter, and blend until the mixture looks like corn meal.
+(You can also use a food processor for this part.)

-3. Using your hands, add vanilla, milk, and egg.
+3. Using your hands, add the vanilla, milk, and egg.
 Now form the dough into a smooth ball.
-Then wrap the dough in plastic and put to the side in the fridge for at least 1 hour.
+Then wrap the dough in plastic and put in the fridge for at least 1 hour.

 4. Next, on to the filling!
-In a medium saucepan, quickly whisk together the sugar and cornstarch; this will stop the lumps from forming.
+In a medium saucepan, quickly whisk together the sugar and cornstarch; this will keep lumps from forming.

-5. Continue whisking, and slowly add the milk, as well as the lemon peel.
+5. Continue whisking, and slowly add the milk.

 8. Now it’s time to assemble these tasty treats!
-Cut the dough ball into half.
-On a lightly floured surface, roll one of the dough pieces into an 11-inch circle, about a quarter-inch thick.
+Cut the dough ball in two pieces with one piece slightly larger.
+On a lightly floured surface, roll one of the dough pieces to the thickness you would use for a pie crust (about 1/8 inch).

 11. Place the tart pans onto a baking sheet.
-Each tart shell should be filled with about 2 tablespoons of filling.
+Fill each tart shell with about 2 tablespoons of filling.

-12. Roll out the other piece of dough, and again cut them into about 3 inch circles.
+12. Roll out the other piece of dough, and again cut it into circles about 3 inches each.

-13. Brush the edges of the tart bottoms with egg white, then place the circles over each tart and pinch the dough edges closed.
+13. Brush the edges of the tart bottoms with egg wash, then place the circles over each tart and pinch the dough edges closed.
+(You can refrigerate the tarts for 30 minutes before baking or put straight in the oven at this point).